CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Baby Playpen Safety Tips

 • Age and size limitations.
-Check if the playpen has any age, height or weight limitations, says Cody.
+Check if the playpen has any age, height or weight limitations, says Dr. Cody.
 While most designs are flush with the ground (meaning they have no weight limit), others are better suited to infants or younger tots.
-Regardless of these limitations, Phillips-Walker advises that “the sides of the playpen should be at least 20 inches high from the floor of the playpen.”
+Regardless of these limitations, Dr. Phillips-Walker advises that the sides of the playpen should be at least 20 inches high from the floor of the playpen.

-• Set up.
+• Stability.
 It’s no surprise that 57 percent of our survey respondents told us sturdiness was a priority when they searched for a baby playpen.
-With that in mind, take note of how secure the playpen is once set up and if it poses any risk of being pushed over (or climbed out of) by little escape artists.
+With that in mind, take note of how secure the playpen is once set up and if it poses any risk of being pushed over by little escape artists.
+Dr. Gummer notes that across both wood and mesh designs, correct assembly, a stable footprint, adherence to height/weight limits and ongoing inspection (especially of joints/latches/mesh) are more important than the material itself.

 • Padding.
 Many baby playpens don’t come with a mat or a padded floor.
-If that’s the case, Phillips-Walker recommends lining the bottom with a one-inch firm mattress or pad.
-Moreover, she suggests you “look for padding on the tops of the rails to protect your baby from bumps.”
+If that’s the case, Dr. Phillips-Walker recommends lining the bottom with a one-inch firm mattress or pad.
+Moreover, she suggests you look for padding on the tops of the rails to protect your baby from bumps.

-• Check for recalls.
-Lastly, double-check that the brand and model haven’t been recalled on the Consumer Product Safety Commission (CPSC) website before purchasing, advises Cody.
+• Recalls.
+Lastly, double-check that the brand and model haven’t been recalled on the Consumer Product Safety Commission (CPSC) website before purchasing, advises Dr. Cody.

-Still not quite sure what to look for?
-Survey respondents from The Bump community highlighted size, the ability to easily see and watch their child and escape-proof designs as the top elements they considered when choosing a baby playpen for their household.
+In addition to a playpen’s size, survey respondents from The Bump community highlighted the ability to easily see and watch their child and escape-proof designs as the top elements they considered when choosing a baby playpen for their household.

 Image: The Bump